Smarty is a SIM-only mobile network offering one-month plans and a discount on unused data.

 To do so, you’ll need to request a PAC Code from your old mobile network.
-This should then be provided to Smarty, who’ll transfer your phone number to their network normally on the next working day.
+This should then be provided to Smarty, through your online account dashboard.
+Smarty will schedule the transfer of your phone number, normally for the next working day.

 For step-by-step instructions on how to move your phone number to Smarty, please select your current mobile network from the drop-down menu below:

-For more information on transferring your phone number between networks, see our guide to using a PAC Code.
+For more information about transferring your phone number between networks, please see our guide to using a PAC Code.